simonbonnefoy/web-spider/ozyptila/README.md

     $ make

 This will install the dependencies required.
-You can then run the different test to check the functionalities
+You can then run the different tests to check the functionalities

-    $make check
+    $make test

 You can find out how to use ozyptilla: